Why The Asheville Greek Festival Should Be On Your Fall Itinerary

 • Indoor and outdoor spaces perfect for any type of Asheville fall weather

-• A chance to celebrate and support the local and greater Asheville community
+• An opportunity to celebrate and support the local and greater Asheville community

 • Located in a beautiful area